devversion/ng-trello/docs/step-2.md

 ```

 Now that we have imported the CDK layout utilities, we can start using them in our `DrawerComponent` to construct
-an observable that emits whether the screen size is for a `Handset`.
-We can use the observable to dynamically
+an observable that emits when the screen size matches the `Handset` breakpoint.
+We can use the observable to
-switch between the different modes of our sidenav.
+dynamically switch between the different modes of our `sidenav`.

 `src/app/drawer/drawer.component.ts`
 ```ts